 (We currently have students with a variety of complex needs.
 Their levels range from P5 to national curriculum level 3)

-• All KS4 students continue to be taught Science in the mainstream classroom.
-Where appropriate, they also access Mathematics in the mainstream.
-Depending on the ability and strengths of different students they can access mainstream options.
-We currently have students taking part in GCSE Art, Resistant Materials and Catering.
-The next cohort of students may access different subjects.
+• Some KS4 students continue to be taught Science in the mainstream classroom.
+Where appropriate, depending on the ability and strengths of different students, they can access mainstream options.
 We try to give KS4 students a choice in at least some of their KS4 education.

 • In KS4 students follow a Life-skills programme aimed at starting to equip them for college life and adulthood.
 This covers a wide range of areas from basic kitchen skills, cooking, personal safety, personal hygiene and social communication.
 Students also undertake the Bronze Duke of Edinburgh Award which often involves some work experience.